A ban on single-use plastic in England

 The ban includes all single use plastic cutlery, trays, plates, bowls, and balloon sticks, as well as certain types of polystyrene cups and food containers.

-From October, people won’t be able to buy these products from any business – this includes retailers, takeaways, food vendors and the hospitality industry.
+From October, people will not be able to buy these products from any business.
+This includes retailers, takeaways, food vendors and the hospitality industry.
 The ban will apply to online and over the counter sales.

-The ban includes the supply of items by businesses from new and existing stock and will cover all types of single-use plastic – including biodegradable, compostable, recycled and items wholly or partly made from plastic, including coating or lining.
+The ban includes the supply of items by businesses from new and existing stock and will cover all types of single-use plastic.
+This includes biodegradable, compostable, recycled and items wholly or partly made from plastic, including coating or lining.

-You can read more about this change and exemptions to it in guidance published on the website of The Department for Environment, Food & Rural Affairs (DEFRA)
+You can read more about the change and exemptions on the Department for Environment, Food and Rural Affairs (DEFRA) website

 Why these plastic items are being banned